 The Philippines volunteered to undertake the third APEC Oil and Gas Security Exercise (OGSE) which focused on oil and gas supply emergency.
 The OGSE in the Philippines was held in Manila on 7-9 December 2015.
 This OGSE was also the first case to apply and test the implementation of the APEC Oil and Gas Security Exercise Model Procedure (EMP).
 The Expert Review Team was composed of 10 experts -five from international and regional energy organisations, one from academe in the Philippines, and four from APEC economies (Japan, Korea, and the United States).
 The report of OGSE in the Philippines was drafted with the contributions from Expert Review Team and the Government of Philippines.
 It was presented at the second Energy Resiliency Task Force meeting held in conjunction with the EWG51 meeting.
 The second OGSE in Australia was held in Melbourne on 29-31 March 2017 with a focus on regional capacity building.
 The representatives from Indonesia, the Philippines and Thailand also participated.
+The third OGSE in Peru was held in Lima on 6-8 November 2018.

 The OGS Newsletter for the OGSN is being produced and has been circulated on bi-monthly since December 2014.
-To date, 14 OGS Newsletters have been released.
+To date, 18 OGS Newsletters have been released.

 The first OGSN Forum was held in Kitakyushu City, Japan, on 23-24 April 2015 and the initial results of the OGSS as well as EMP were presented.
 The second OGSN Forum was held in Kagoshima City, Japan, on 10-11 March 2016 and the APERC reported the implementation of OGSE in the Philippines, the results and progress of OGSS.
 Representatives from 19 APEC economies and 5 international and regional energy organisations participated in the Forum.
 Australia held a session on the risk management principles for energy security.
+The third OGSN Forum was held in Irkutsk City, Russia on 29-30 June 2017.

 Six OGSS reports on Oil Supply Security and Emergency Policy in the APEC region, the Impact on Oil Distribution, the Energy Reform in Mexico, Prospects and Compromise Points of the Arab Spring, Petroleum Product Trading and Security, and Melting of the Arctic Sea Ice were published on the APERC website in November 2015.
-One report on Plans for Fuel Supplies during Disasters in Expextation of Nankai Megathrust Earthquakes was published in October 2016.
-Four studies on Energy Security Indexation, Impact of Low Oil Price on Energy Security, Natural Gas Security in APEC, and Superiority of LPG: A Disaster-Resistant Energy Source were completed.
+One report on Plans for Fuel Supplies during Disasters in Expectation of Nankai Megathrust Earthquakes was published in October 2016.
+Four studies on Oil and Gas Security Indexation, Impact of Low Oil Price on Energy Security, Natural Gas Security in APEC, and Superiority of LPG: A Disaster-Resistant Energy Source were published in 2017.
+The natural gas security study extended the decades-long debate on oil security to natural gas.
+The report defined gas security and differentiated it from oil security.
+It identified five main gas security measures and seven useful policy measures, along with presenting gas security indicators.